DylanKentish/ECM3440-python/README.md

 use of *type hints*.

 Another feature of Python is
 *decorators*.
-It is important to note that unlike *type hints*, *decorators* do change the behaviour of programs.
-When a decorator is applied to a method or function it wraps the function in another function.
+It is important to note that unlike *type hints*, *decorators* do change the behaviour of methods.
 For example we can add a static method to our class.

 ```python
 class Counter: